-Our first trip to Israel, we wanted to explore as much of the country as we could.
-We are constantly trying to chase warm weather, and Israel offered that in spades.
-Every day was sunny and warm (25-30C).
+We thought Israel would be a great next, and final, stop on this trip.
+Since we’re constantly trying to chase warm weather, Israel offered that in spades.
+Every day so far has been sunny and warm (25-30C).
 We also looked forward to good food, and have not been disappointed – chicken shawarma, freshly made hummus, falafels – yum!
-The initial portion of our trip focused on Tel Aviv, where we landed in the country, and the north around Haifa and the Sea of Galilee.

 Our first impressions of Israel haven’t all been positive though.
 From the thorough grilling during check-in at the airport in Cyprus (including being asked by three different people about what our relationship was to each other, including a security guy in a suit with an ear-piece), to Christine having to change seats on the plane to accommodate a man’s religious beliefs, to having our carry-on bags completely emptied during a “random” inspection at the gate, we didn’t feel very welcome.